giovannipbonin/ieee-program/README.md

 ### Logistics

-I remodeled the guide to be a curriculum to be conducted on a weekly basis, as well as adding a lot of stuff to it.
-Again, it's a work in progress that I am doing on my free time, and I plan on properly breaking down the outline so that it evenly fits across weeks.
-We will try to meet twice a week and have extra content for the ambitious who wants to do more at home, but the idea is that during the sessions we will cover one or two piece of content for each subject and have extra to be done at home
+I remodeled the guide as a curriculum to be conducted on a weekly basis, as well as adding a lot to it.
+Again, it's a work in progress that I am doing in my free time, and I plan on properly breaking down the outline so that it evenly fits across weeks.
+We will try to meet twice a week and have extra content for the ambitious who want to do more at home, but the idea is that during the sessions we will cover one or two pieces of content for each subject and have extra to be done at home.

 For those wanting to track their progress at home, just fork the repo and mark an [x] on the items you have done, commit and push it.

 Instructions: not familiar with git yet?
-No worries http://rogerdudler.github.io/git-guide/
+No worries http://rogerdudler.github.io/git-guide/ Or, if you are a University of Miami student, you have a free subcription to Lynda.com and you can take this quick start Git and GitHub course: https://www.lynda.com/Git-tutorials/Up-Running-Git-GitHub/409275-2.html

 ### It's All About Discipline
 - People put too much emphasis on IQ as opposed to emotional intelligence.
-After a certain level of IQ what really matters is dedication, passion, and good discipline towards your work.
+After a certain level of IQ what really matters is dedication, passion, and good discipline toward your work.
 Most of the famous genius engineers that we all know and heard of struggled with these topics too at one point, but with the right discipline and passion they became really good at it by sticking to it.
-So never be disencouraged!
+So never be discouraged!

 - Check the home assigned readings and videos for "The Myth of the Genius Programmer"